MirrorNetworking/Mirror/docs/Concepts/Communications/RemoteActions.md

 -   structs containing allowable types
 -   built-in unity math types (Vector3, Quaternion, etc)
 -   NetworkIdentity
--   GameObject with a NetworkIdentity component attached
+-   game object with a NetworkIdentity component attached

-Arguments to remote actions cannot be subcomponents of GameObjects, such as script instances or Transforms.
+Arguments to remote actions cannot be subcomponents of game objects, such as script instances or Transforms.
 They cannot be other types that cannot be serialized across the network.